- Open Access

 Cao Y, Lupo PJ, Swartz MD, Nousome D, Scheurer ME: Using a Bayesian hierarchical model for identifying single nucleotide polymorphisms associated with childhood acute lymphoblastic leukemia risk in case-parent triads.PLoS One 2013,8(12):e84658.
 10.1371/journal.pone.0084658

 This work was supported by the National Institute of Dental and Craniofacial Research (R03 DE02173901 awarded to PJL).
 This work was also supported by cooperative agreement U01DD000494 from the Centers for Disease Control to the Texas Department of State Health Services.

 The authors declare that they have no competing interests.

 PJL, ES, and LEM conceived and designed the study.
 MDS, YC, and WC carried out the primary data analysis with the assistance of PJL.
 MDS, YC, and PJL drafted the initial manuscript.
 All authors contributed to revisions of the manuscript and approved the final manuscript.

 Electronic supplementary material

 Additional file 1: Table S1: Associations between estimated hazardous air pollutants and spina bifida using single-pollutant Bayesian hierarchical models.
+Table S2.
 Associations between each covariate included in the final joint model and spina bifida.
 Table S3.
 Associations of hazardous air pollutants selected in the final joint model using Stochastic Search Variable Selection (SVSS) and spina bifida: Unadjusted results.
 Table S4.
 Associations of hazardous air pollutants and spina bifida: Multivariable results without SVSS.
 (DOCX 30 KB)